WebEngage/podspecs/README.md

 This Repository contains all the internal/public releases of WebEngage SDK.

+### 4.2.0 [Release: February 8, 2019]
+- Fixed a crash by adding dictionary class check to eventData in WEGEvent

 ### 4.1.1 [Release: February 7, 2019]
 - Added Debug logs in Mobile Web Bridge